morethan987/hugo_main/content/blog/ubuntu-note/index.en.md

 Ubuntu, as a popular Linux distribution, offers better ecosystem support compared to other Linux distros.
 The most notable advantage is that when you encounter issues, you're more likely to find tutorials and solutions for Ubuntu.

 This article primarily focuses on the GUI-based personal edition of Ubuntu.
 For server-specific Ubuntu systems, operations depend on your actual business needs.
-The article [Cloud Server Setup]({{< ref "/blog/cloud-server-build/" >}}) can serve as a reference.
+The article [Cloud Service Deployment]({{< ref "/blog/cloud-server-build/" >}}) can serve as a reference.

 ## Ubuntu Installation